VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 The point is that the search space has a strict upper bound.
 If, for example the conversion, that stacks with user defined operator, could be another user-defined conversion, we would need to look at potentially endless chains of conversions involving unlimited number of intermediate types.

 The question is whether tuple conversions belong to "The Exclusive Club of Standard Conversions" or not.
-It was decided that they do.
+It was decided that _tuple conversions are, in fact, standard conversions_.

 The convenience is obvious - if, for example, there is a user-defined implicit conversion operator from `C1` to `(int, int)`, then we can implicitly convert `C1` to `(long, long)` as well.